leomorpho/JPEG-encoder/REPORT.md

     * DCT
     * Quantize
     * Zigzag entropy coding
+    * Convert to bytes
+* Serialize and deserialize Huffman tree

 The opposite was implemented for decoding.
 Encoding and decoding were implemented at the same time.
 This made development easier as my `pytests` were just the opposite of one another.
 It was surprisingly challenging and fun to perform each step.
-The DCT was the hardest part and I still do not completely understand the mathematics.
-I do understand the principles at work, which I reckon is the most important.

 #### How to use

-* When openinga `bmp` file, the original as well as a 90% compressed image will be displayed.
+* When opening a `bmp` file, the original as well as a 90% quality image will be displayed.
 The compressed copy of the original will be saved in the same directory as the original with the `img` extension.
 * When opening a `img` file, the compressed image will be read from file and displayed.

-### Gaussian Mixture Model

-Apply GMM on image before lossy compression.

 ### Colour transform